psychemedia/middle-english-romances/sir-isumbras.md

 With carefulle mode and drery stevene,
 Unto the heghe kyng of hevene
 Made he thane his mone.
-" A!
+"A!
 Lorde," he saide, " fulle wo es me,
 So faire childir als I hafede thre,
 And nowe ame I lefte allone!
 Now Gode, that beres the heghe crowne,